by Viv Hailwood

-At this relatively early stage, the program was still in development.
+At this relatively early stage, the programs were still in development.
 In the years since these initial evaluations, a great deal of new information has been added and the methodology refined.
-The program now includes other activities that were not included in the early stages of development.
+The program now includes other activities that were not included in the early stages.
 These add considerably to the impact of the program.

 The results of the early studies from 2002 to 2005 clearly demonstrate the positive impact of the schools version of the program on infant reflex integration, behaviours and attainment.
-For example, these National results were independent of the study, sample size 1196 primary -aged children.
+They formed the basis for setting up BrainChild.
+For example, these Y6 National results were independent of the study, total sample size 1196 primary -aged children.

 National Results 2004

 NATIONAL DATA: The value – added grades for KS 2 results in 2004 show a significant increase on previous years, which was not predicted by the schools.
 These showed the totalled results of the individual children compared with all other Y6 children nationally.1

 Y6 SATs: Comparative Data: English Point Score Benchmark Results